ohpax/christk/README.md

  <br>

-## Thin through the pages we need in our app
+## Think through the pages we need in our app
 - Home
 - Posts#index
 - Posts#show